TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/Index.rst

          .. container:: card-body

-            This chapter contains information on how pages can be moved, copied and deleted in the page tree.
+            This chapter contains information on how pages can be moved, copied and deleted in the page tree as well as showing you how to use the filter tool.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0